genGit963/js_code_analyzer/Readme.md

 # JavaScript Code Analyzer

-Build a tool that analyzes JavaScript code for performance and style issues using static code analysis techniques.
+Building a tool that analyzes JavaScript code for performance and style issues using static code analysis techniques.

 Based on